The Great Indian Dysfunctional Family

 The Great Indian Dysfunctional Family is a 2018 Hindi web series created by Dipika Bajpai for video on demand platform ALTBalaji.
 The series stars Kay Kay Menon and Barun Sobti as protagonists and revolves around the relationships between the brothers and their families, heartbreaks and breakdowns.

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

-The series revolves around a fictional modern Ranaut family.
-The series explores the estranged relationships between two brothers Samar Ranaut (Barun Sobti) and Vikram Ranauat (Kay Kay Menon).
-The series starts when Samar, Vikram's estranged brother returns home with his wife after having fled both from home and the army 8 years ago.
+The series revolves around a Ranaut family and explores the estranged relationships between two brothers Samar Ranaut (Barun Sobti) and Vikram Ranaut (Kay Kay Menon).
+The story begins when Samar, Vikram's estranged brother returns home with his wife after having fled both from home and the army 8 years ago.
 After his return begins an unusual family reunion that escalates into a series of heartbreaks, betrayals, and emotional breakdowns, questioning the trust in every relationship.